Kling

 Get Started FreeByteDance

 OmniHuman by ByteDance produces the most realistic talking head videos of any AI model on Martini.
 Given a single portrait photo and an audio track, it generates video with natural lip sync, subtle facial micro-expressions (eyebrow raises, eye squints, jaw tension), and organic head movement that makes the result nearly indistinguishable from recorded video.
-At 17 credits per second, it is the premium-tier talking head model — a 10-second clip costs 170 credits.
-The newer OmniHuman v1.5 (19 credits/second) offers further refinements.
+It sits at the premium tier of talking head models.
+The newer OmniHuman v1.5 offers further refinements.
 Both output at 720p in three aspect ratios (1:1, 16:9, 9:16).
-If realism is your priority — for executive presentations, keynote addresses, flagship marketing, or professional courses — OmniHuman is the clear choice over the more affordable Kling LipSync (17 credits/job flat) or budget Pixverse (6 credits/second).
+If realism is your priority — for executive presentations, keynote addresses, flagship marketing, or professional courses — OmniHuman is the clear choice over the lighter Kling LipSync or the high-volume Pixverse Lipsync.

 View guideLipsync

-Pixverse Lipsync is the speed and cost champion for talking head videos — priced at 6 credits per second of output, it makes high-volume production affordable at any scale.
-A 10-second clip costs just 60 credits compared to Kling LipSync's fixed 17 credits (cheaper only for very short clips) and OmniHuman's premium pricing.
+Pixverse Lipsync is the speed champion for talking head videos — billed per second of output, it makes high-volume production fast at any scale.
+For very short clips, Pixverse can finish faster than Kling LipSync's per-job model; for longer clips, Kling becomes the more efficient choice.
 The quality trade-off is real: Pixverse produces lip movements that look "good enough" for social media and web content, but lack the anatomical precision of Kling or the ultra-realism of OmniHuman.
-If you need 10+ talking head clips for a content series, educational course, or multi-language localization, Pixverse is the only model that makes the math work.
+If you need 10+ talking head clips for a content series, educational course, or multi-language localization, Pixverse is the only model that scales without compounding render time per clip.

 View guide